 Rather than adding insulation and then plasterboard, new insulated boards make this a far quicker and easier task.
 Celotex’s PL4000 is made up of PIR insulation bonded to tapered-edge plasterboard and comes in a range of insulation thicknesses.
 This is a great option for those wishing to add insulation to solid walls and can be used either with dot and dab installation or whereby boards are screwed to the wall.

 There are also products on the market which aim to overcome the problems associated with fixing items such as radiators to the wall.
 Fermacell, for example, is made from cellulose, which is tougher and stronger than most plasterboard — but it is twice the price too.
-Another option is British Gypsum’s Lifestyle Wall (Gyproc Habito), which has a high-strength reinforced core.
+Another option is British Gypsum’s Gyproc Habito, which has a high-strength reinforced core.

 There are also boards that are specifically for wet areas, such as Aquapanel, and which are designed to take the weight of heavy stone tiles.

 Hang Art With Ease with British Gypsum’s Gyproc Habito Plasterboard

 Gyproc Habito is a plasterboard with a reinforced core that can support up to 15kg with a single no.10 woodscrew.
 Gyproc Habito is a stronger, more durable plasterboard option ideal for self-builders and renovators wanting to upgrade the specification of their home.